Many individuals become nonsmokers every day without

 |

-As you set out
+So, as you set

-addiction to nicotine, and it involves a pattern of habitual
+an addiction to nicotine, and it involves a pattern of habitual

 behaviors.